 No. In fact, an automatic sprinkler system may actually save you water.
 A well designed, efficient irrigation system applies exactly the amount of water needed by your landscape.
 You will never again have to worry about wasting water if you forget to turn off the hose.
 Plus, VS Sprinkler offers systems with rain shut-off sensors, so your system will know when it is raining and simply turn itself off when water is not needed.

 VS Sprinkler offers a wide selection of the most advanced sprinkler timers and controllers that are powerful enough to meet your customized watering needs, while also being simple to program and adjust.
 The newest smart controllers even adjust themselves automatically based on changing weather, temperature and rainfall, so all you need to do is sit back and relax.

 Here are some tips that will help you select the right contractor for the job.

 - Before a contractor can present you with a bid, they must do their homework.
 This includes coming to your property, meeting with you face-to-face, surveying and sketching out the property, locating the water source, taking a read of the water pressure and finally, understanding your needs and what you want to accomplish.

 - Experience does count.
 Make sure you are comfortable with the experience level of the contractor.
 If you are not sure, the best reference is a recent customer.

 - It’s not all about price.
 Often, people use price as the only deciding factor.
 Contractors who have a significantly lower price than their competitors have to cut corners in order to reduce their costs.
-This could mean leaving out a back-flow preventer, not using the proper installation techniques or even, not completing the work.
+This could mean leaving out a back-flow preventer, using sub-par materials, not using the proper installation techniques or even, not completing the work.
 Make sure you have selected a contractor based on their service, design plan and ability to properly install the system.